Ann Rutherford

-Therese Ann Rutherford (November 2, 1917 – June 11, 2012) was a Canadian-born American actress in film, radio and television.
-She had a long career starring and co-starring in films, playing Polly Benedict during the 1930s and 1940s in the Andy Hardy series, and appearing as one of Scarlett O'Hara's sisters, Carreen O'Hara in the film Gone with the Wind (1939).
+Therese Ann Rutherford (November 2, 1917 – June 11, 2012) was a Canadian-born American actress in film, radio, and television.
+She had a long career starring and co-starring in films, playing Polly Benedict in 12 of the 16 MGM Andy Hardy films between 1937 and 1942, and appearing as one of Scarlett O'Hara's sisters, Carreen O'Hara, in the film Gone with the Wind (1939).

 Early life

 Rutherford was born on November 2, 1917, in Vancouver, British Columbia to John Rutherford and Lucille (née Mansfield; 1890-1981) Rutherford.
 Rutherford's mother was a silent film actress, and her father was a former operatic tenor.
 While Rutherford was still a baby, the family moved to San Francisco.
 Soon afterwards, her parents separated and Lucille Mansfield moved to Los Angeles, with Ann and her sister Laurette, who later became known as Judith Arlen.

 While roller skating home from middle school in Hollywood, Rutherford would stop at some of the radio studios to listen to voice actors perform.
 After being criticized one day by her English teacher, Rutherford decided to show her up.
 She falsified an acting history and applied for work at radio station KFAC.
 A month later, Rutherford had a part in a radio serial drama.